chankh/donkeycar-sagemaker/README.md

 | **Tokyo** (ap-northeast-1) | [<img src="images/deploy-to-aws.png">](https://console.aws.amazon.com/cloudformation/home?region=ap-northeast-1#/stacks/new?stackName=donkeycar&templateURL=https://s3.amazonaws.com/khk-us-east-1/sagemaker/donkeycar/donkeycar-workshop.yaml) |

-Once the stack is created, status is **CREATE_COMPLETE**, you can find the _AWS IoT Endpoint URL_ under the **Outputs** tab.
-Save this value as we will need it later when configuring our donkeycar.
+Once the stack is created, status is **CREATE_COMPLETE**, you can find the _AWS IoT Endpoint URL_ and _S3 Bucket Name_ under the **Outputs** tab.
+Save these values as we will need them later when configuring our donkeycar and training our model.

 <img src="images/cfn-output.png">